Ninaithale Inikkum (2009 film)

-Ninaithale Inikkum was released on 4 September 2009 and was a commercial success at the box office.
+Ninaithale Inikkum was released on 4 September 2009 and became a commercial success.
 The film's title was taken from a 1979 Tamil film.

 Plot

-Shivaram alias Shiva returns to the college to reunite with his friends for a college reunion.
-With his eyes sparkling with nostalgic memories, he takes a trip down memory lane, and reminisces about his college days which forms the crux of the story.
+Shivaram returns to college to reunite with his friends.
+With his eyes sparkling with nostalgia, he takes a trip down memory lane reminiscing about his college days, which form the crux of the story.

 Shiva is an energetic, enthusiastic college student.
-Being short-tempered, he gets easily provoked by the rich and proud Vasu and his arrogance, leading to many fights between the two.
-Their fights are often stopped by Shakthi.
-Shakthi strives to bring Shiva and Vasu together on friendly terms, but in vain.
-Shiva, Shakthi, and their faithful friend Bala (Vishnupriyan) stay together through thick and thin and are always ready to voice out their views on behalf of those who stay in the hostel in the college.
+Being short-tempered, he gets easily provoked by the rich and proud Vasu and his arrogance, leading to many fights between them.
+Shakthi often stops their fights and strives to bring Shiva and Vasu together on friendly terms, but in vain.
+Shiva, Shakthi, and their faithful friend Bala stay together through thick and thin and are always ready to voice their views on behalf of those who stay in the college hostel.

-Shakthi’s father, Pazhaniyappan (Bhagyaraj) often visits his son in the hostel and is seen as a father to all of Shakthi’s friends.
-Meera (Priyamani), the daughter of an MLA, nurtures a soft corner for Shiva.
+Shakthi's father Pazhaniyappan often visits his son at the hostel and is seen as a father to all of Shakthi's friends.
+Meera, the daughter of an MLA, nurtures a soft corner for Shiva.
 She is brave enough to stand up to him and pacify him when he throws unnecessary tantrums.
-Shalee (Anuja Iyer), Meera’s friend, is a shy, reserved Muslim girl who comes from an orthodox family background.
+Shalee, Meera's friend, is a shy, reserved Muslim girl from an orthodox family.
 She is often preoccupied with her own thoughts.
-Karthik (Lollu Sabha Jeeva) is a total showoff who fails to humiliate Shiva and Shakthi and ends up making a fool of himself.
+Karthik is a showoff who tries to humiliate Shiva and Shakthi but ends up making a fool of himself.

-At the reunion, the friends are happy to see each other after eight long years.
+At the reunion, the friends are happy to see each other after eight years.
 However, they are burdened by the tragic death of Shakthi; Shiva seems to be the most affected of them all.
 All seems well until Shiva is found almost strangled to death.
-Everyone suspects Vasu, though Shakthi's father discovers that the murder was attempted by Shalee.
+Everyone suspects Vasu, though Shakthi's father discovers that Shalee actually attempted the murder.

 In a flashback, it is revealed that Shakthi and Shalee were in love.
-Shalee revealed that Shiva, who was running away from the police after breaking into an election booth, accidentally killed Shakthi after mistakening him for someone else, with chloroform as the latter suffered from asthma.
+Shalee revealed that Shiva, who was running away from the police after breaking into an election booth, accidentally killed Shakthi (after mistaking him for someone else) with chloroform, as the latter suffered from asthma.
 Shalee is upset that Shakthi's father prevented her from taking revenge against Shiva.

 Shiva recovers and seeks forgiveness from Shakthi's father.
-Shakthi's father forgives Shiva and requests him to marry Meera, who has been waiting for him over those eight years.
+The father forgives Shiva and asks him to marry Meera, who has been waiting for him for those eight years.
 Vasu also apologizes to Shiva for all of his antics in college.
 Shakthi's parents adopt Shalee, whose family has died, and decide to take her in as their own.
 The film ends as Shalee bids farewell to her friends and to the image of Shakthi, who is forever present on the college campus.

-The film goes ends with the message: "Never forget the sweet memories that happened in college."
+The film ends with the message: "Never forget the sweet memories that happened in college."